happygoluckycodeeditor/japanolearn-opensource/README.md

 $ npm run build:linux
 ```

-If you want to have the executable file, plese
+If you want to have the executable file, please let me know.